Thinking it would be nice to get a jog in on your next Disney vacation? You’re in luck.

-Additionally, there is a second jogging trail that goes around the outer parameter of these resorts.
+Additionally, a second jogging trail goes around the outer parameter of these resorts.
 This trail is a long loop that runs along Epcot Resorts Boulevard.

-I’ve run the outer parameter in the heat of the afternoon and once in the evening.
+I’ve run the outer parameter in the afternoon’s heat and once in the evening.
 It is a more challenging run, and I wouldn’t necessarily recommend it.
 The jogging path is not near as scenic, and you have to deal with cars and theme park buses constantly passing.

 Here is the map that shows different options.
-Options range from a 0.8-mile loop to 2.4 miles depending on which route you take.
+They paths range from a 0.8-mile loop to 2.4 miles depending on your route.

-Next door sits Disney’s Art of Animation Resort and Pop Century Resort.
-They also share a lovely trail around Hourglass Lake.
-It’s a really nice trail and fun to see the resorts and Skyliner from each side of the lake.
+It’s a pleasant trail and fun to see the resorts and Skyliner from each side of the lake.

-On the Art of Animation side, you’ll run along beside the Little Mermaid, Lion King, Finding Nemo, and then the Cars section.
+On the Art of Animation side, you’ll run along beside the Little Mermaid, Lion King, Finding Nemo, and Cars section of the resort.
 And on the Pop Century side, you’ll pass by the different decades.

-Before we move on to the next resort area, I wanted to mention that the resorts we’ve already discussed all have wonderful running paths.
-In addition, if you are staying in any of these hotels and want to change things up, you should be able to take the Disney Skyliner to access one of the other trails.
-That is, as long as you are running during the Skyliner’s operating hours.
+In addition, if you are staying in any of these specific hotels, you can use the Disney Skyliner to get between these trails.
+As long as you are running during the Skyliner’s operating hours.

 And the scenery changes a good deal here as you jog.
 You might even get in a run after 9:00 pm when fireworks are going off, and there’s music playing all over the grounds of the Swan and Dolphin.